cookaa/newFinalWebsite/src/pages/products/index.md

     monthly subscription plans to receive chocolate at your doorstep each month.
 Contact us about more details and payment info.
   plans:
-    - description: Perfect for the chocolate lovers who just want a bar a day.
+    - description: Perfect for the chocolate lovers wanting a bar here and there.
       items:
-        - 3 lbs of chocolate per month
+        - 10 bars of chocolate per month
-        - 3 lbs of your selection of toppings"
+        - Your selection of toppings
-        - One or two varieties of chocolate"
+        - One or two varieties of chocolate
       plan: Small
       price: '20'
     - description: 'Great for avid eaters, coco-loving couples and bigger crowds'
       items:
-        - 6 lbs of chocolate per month
+        - 100 bars of chocolate per month
-        - Fresh coco beans
+        - Your selection of toppings
-        - Up to 4 different varieties of coco beans
+        - Up to 3 different types of chocolate
-      plan: Big
+      plan: Large
       price: '80'
     - description: 'Want a few tiny batches from different varieties?
 Send us a message and try our custom plan.'